Skip to main content

 Course outline:

-• Topic 2 – Motion and Force: Kinematics, suvat equations, velocity, acceleration, mass, weight, density, effects of force, centripetal force, conditions for equilibrium, moments, centre of mass, momentum, energy, energy resources, efficiency, work, power and pressure
+• Topic 2 – Motion and Force: Kinematics, suvat equations of motion, velocity, acceleration, mass, weight, density, effects of force, centripetal force, conditions for equilibrium, moments, centre of mass, momentum, energy, energy resources, efficiency, work, power, and pressure

 Methods of assessment: Regular formative assessment of both theoretical and practical work will occur throughout the course.